REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Statistical model of the nuisance

-In contrast to other methods in the literature \cite{marois2006angular,pairet2019iterative,pairet2020mayonnaise}, we do not explicitly extract the residual star light component from the data but rather develop a statistical model to capture both the residual star light (i.e., the speckles) and the various noise contributions (photon noise, electronic noise, sensor deficiencies).
-Thanks to the speckle alignment techniques (namely, pupil tracking and image rescaling according to the wavelength), residual star light is very similar from one image to the next (up to some chromatic factor).
+In contrast to other methods in the literature, we do not explicitly extract the residual star light component from the data but rather develop a statistical model to describe both the residual star light (i.e., the speckles) and the various stochastic noise contributions (thermal noise, detector readout noise, photon noise).
+With pupil tracking mode and after chromatic speckle alignment by rescaling the images according to the wavelength, residual star light is very similar from one spectral channel to the next (up to some chromatic factor).
 There are, however, some fluctuations due to noise, chromatic phenomena, and the evolution of the phase aberrations during observation.
-These fluctuations display some spatial and spectral correlations and are highly non-stationary: in particular, they are much stronger close to the star (i.e., the image center).
+These fluctuations display some spatial and spectral correlations and are highly non-stationary.
+In particular, they are much stronger close to the star.
+We describe in Sects. \ref{subsec:patch_based_statistical_modeling} and \ref{sec:covstruct} the rationale of the statistical model embedded in REXPACO ASDI, and we develop in Sect. \ref{sec:nuisancemodelestim} a methodology to estimate the resulting large number of parameters directly from the data.